Point spectrum and hypercyclicity problem for a class of truncated Toeplitz operators: Three-term truncated Toeplitz operators

-We excluded the case of multiple zeros of $\Phi - \lambda$ to avoid technical difficulties.
+We excluded the case of multiple zeros of $\Phi - \lambda$ to avoid uninteresting technicalities.
 In this case our polynomial dependencies \eqref{in} and \eqref{out} will involve also the values of the derivatives of $\theta$ at the multiple zeros.
-However, in the case of symbols of the form $\Phi(z) = a \bar z +b + c z$ the answer is easy.
+However, in the case of symbols of the form $\Phi(z) = \frac{a}{z} +b + c z$ the answer is easy.

-\begin{corollary} Let $\Phi(z) =a \bar z +b + c z $, $a,c\ne 0$, and assume that $\Phi-\lambda$ has a zero $z_0$ in $\D$ of multiplicity 2.
-Then $\lambda$ is an eigenvalue for $A_\phi$ if and only if $z_0 \theta'(z_0) + \theta(z_0) =0$. \end{corollary}
+\begin{corollary} Let $\Phi(z) =\frac{a}{z} +b + c z $, $a,c\ne 0$, and assume that $\Phi-\lambda$ has a zero $z_0$ in $\D$ of multiplicity 2.
+Then $\lambda$ is an eigenvalue for $A_\Phi$ if and only if $z_0 \theta'(z_0) + \theta(z_0) =0$. \end{corollary}